 Even your best tenants may unexpectedly fall on difficult times.
 That’s when you may want to consider creating a payment plan for them so they can pay their rent.
 After all, if they’ll adhere to your payment plan rules, you may find keeping them around to be more beneficial than dealing with the costly eviction process and having a vacant property.

-Just make sure you don’t lower the rent amount owed when you create your payment plan.
-Otherwise, word could get out that you are willing to lower the required monthly rent amount, causing your other tenants to request discounted rates.
+Just make sure you do not lower the rent amount owed when you create your payment plan.
+Otherwise, word could get out that you are willing to reduce the required monthly rent amount, causing your other tenants to request discounted rates.

-If you don’t communicate with your tenants consistently, it’ll be easy for them to avoid you and stop paying rent without feeling bad about it.
-So, make sure you reach out to tenants on a regular basis (without being intrusive, of course) and listen to their feedback.
+If you do not communicate with your tenants consistently, it’ll be easy for them to avoid you and stop paying rent without feeling bad about it.
+So, make sure you reach out to tenants regularly (without being intrusive, of course) and listen to their feedback.
 That way, you can be more proactive about preventing problems instead of always being reactive when things have already gone bad.